-The AMS2 (Automated Melee Screening) instrument from De Beers Group Industry Services represents a significant technological advance in the field of diamond melee screening.
+The AMS2 (Automated Melee Screening) instrument from De Beers Group Ignite represents a significant technological advance in the field of diamond melee screening.

-A product of De Beers Group's world-leading expertise in diamond research, it is a revolutionary measurement technique that gives a much lower referral rate than its predecessor.
+A product of De Beers' world-leading expertise in diamond research, it is a revolutionary measurement technique that gives a much lower referral rate than its predecessor.

 Operating at a much higher speed, the AMS2 instrument accepts a wider range of stone sizes and shapes with smaller minimum sizes, yet is available at a lower cost than the previous generation AMS device.